EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/syslog/README.md

 |:------------:|:------:|:--------:|:-------------:|:----------------------------------------:|
 | ```server``` | String |    Yes   |      N/A      | The address of the server to be removed. |

 Removes the provided server from the list of servers to upload syslogs to.
 If the provided server is not listed, then the provided server does not need to be removed, and this function will return ```-1```.
-Otherwise, nothing will be returned.
+Otherwise, ```0``` will be returned.
 Example:

 ```python